rednadp/wakeup/README.md

 ## How to build

 - Add your Google Maps sdk for android and TransitLand api keys to the eas json.
   - You need a debit card to get a Google Maps sdk api key.
-Get your free accoung <a href='https://console.cloud.google.com/'>here</a>.
+Get your free account <a href='https://console.cloud.google.com/'>here</a>.
   - You can get a free api key for TransitLand <a href='https://www.transit.land/plans-pricing/'> here</a>.
 - Install explo cli